jonfoong/Rinteract/README.md

 interested in the treatment effect conditioning on being a female patient, which is given by $\hat{\beta} + \hat{\delta}$.
-While this simple arithmetic can be performed by looking at a regression table, uncertainty estimates are not so easily obtained.
+While this simple arithmetic can be performed by looking at a regression table, standard errors are not so easily obtained.

 `Rinteract` facilitates this by computing all conditional effects in a model with interactions.
 It accepts a model object as input and relies